gelisam/hawk/README.md

 In [Unix](http://en.wikipedia.org/wiki/Unix) the file `/etc/passwd` is used to keep track of every registered user in the system.
-Each entry in the file contains column-separated informations about a single user, like:
+Each entry in the file contains colon-separated informations about a single user, like:

 ```
 root:x:0:0:root:/root:/bin/bash